syoo3015/su24/_staffers/Nahee_Jeong.md

 ---
 name: Nahee Jeong
 role: Tutor
-email: naheejeong@
+email: naheejeong@berkeley.edu
+website: www.linkedin.com/in/naheejeong
-photo: Nahee_Jeong.png
+photo: nahee.png
 ---
-Hi everyone!
-I'm Nahee, a freshman intending to study CS.
-I'm super excited to be an AI for CS10 - a course that turned my life around!
-BJC opened up an exciting world of computing for me, sparking my first true passion.
-I hope this course will inspire you as much as it did me.
-Looking forward to meeting you all!
+Hi guys!
+I’m Nahee, a rising sophomore intending to study computer science.
+I was an Academic Intern for CS10 last semester, and this is my first time becoming a tutor.
+Outside of school, I love watching horror movies, writing short stories, and building cute mobile apps.
+Looking forward to getting to know you all!